Joe W. & Dorothy Dorsett Brown Foundation

 - LOI Review: No guaranteed response timeline; may take years

-- SupportSTEM: Applications close March 15; grant period runs September 1 - August 1
+- SupportSTEM: Applications close in mid-March; grant period typically runs September 1 - August 1

-- Summer Camp: Applications close January 31; grant period May 1 - August 31
+- Summer Camp: Applications close in late January; grant period typically May 1 - August 31

 - Service Learning: Contact STEM Library Lab for timeline

-- Shelter & Food Security: Applications close August 31; awards typically announced in December
+- Shelter & Food Security: Applications close in late August; awards typically announced in December

 - Emergency Response: Rapid response for disaster relief

-Notification methods are not standardized and vary by program.
-For approved LOIs, organizations receive contact information and a password for formal application access.
+Notification methods are not standardised and vary by programme.
+For approved LOIs, organisations receive contact information and a password for formal application access.

 Success Rates